taverntesting/tavern/docs/source/basics.md

 additional arguments that are passed directly to the `decode` method in the [PyJWT](https://github.com/jpadilla/pyjwt/blob/master/jwt/api_jwt.py#L59) library. **NOTE: Make sure the keyword arguments you are passing are correct or PyJWT will silently ignore them.
-In thr future, this function will likely be changed to use a different library to avoid this issue.**
+In the future, this function will likely be changed to use a different library to avoid this issue.**

 ```yaml